PopnPrimp/popgym/mission.md

 <i><center>Strength in ourselves, strength in our communities.
 Free classes for fitness, self-defense, and self care.

-Pop Gym believes that everyone should access to skills that are necessary for their survival.
+<center>Pop Gym believes that everyone should access to skills that are necessary for their survival.
 Our mission is to open up a space in which folks who do not have access to these skills can attend classes on fitness, self-defense, and a variety of other skill sets.
 While that dream is a long-way away, we are actively taking steps to reach this goal!

-Until then, we are hosting a bunch of great free self-defense workshops around NYC (and surrounding areas).
+<center>Until then, we are hosting a bunch of great free self-defense workshops around NYC (and surrounding areas).
 Check our schedule for a workshop near you, or email us to set one up for your group/organization!